 Breaking it down, BitMEX had seen over $13bn traded on its XBT/USD market, and over $1bn in open interest on XBT/USD.
 This news came the same day that Bitcoin topped $13,000 for the first time in nearly 18 months.

 BitMEX may be the current king of the crypto futures market, but it isn’t invincible.
-Back in March, OKEx outstripped BitMEX on a single day’s trading, demonstrating that the competition for crypto futures trading is getting much hotter in 2019.
+Back in March, OKEx outstripped BitMEX on a single day’s trading, demonstrating crypto futures trading competition is getting much hotter in 2019.

 2. CME Had Two Record Months